Child in Care Reviews

 If the allocated IRO cannot attend the meeting and it is important that the review meeting is not delayed, the meeting will be chaired/attended by a substitute IRO.

 4.1 Arranging the first review

-As soon as a child becomes Looked After, the child's social worker must notify the Independent Review Unit by telephone and/or email.
+As soon as a child becomes Looked After, the child's social worker must notify the Independent Review Service by telephone and/or email.

 This will trigger the appointment of an Independent Reviewing Officer (IRO) for the child.
-The Independent Review Unit will then arrange the date, time and venue of the child's first Looked After Review.
+The Independent Review Service will then arrange the date, time and venue of the child's first Child in Care Review.

 The venue will be agreed with the social worker and the allocated IRO - ideally the review should take place in the placement.

 At the end of each review the IRO will set the date, time and venue of the next review, taking account of what is convenient for review participants.

 Review dates cannot be rearranged unless there are exceptional circumstances and then only if the rearranged meeting can take place within statutory timescales, in which case the new date should be agreed by the social worker with the IRO and the Independent Review Service who will inform the other participants.